nickdellaquilo/Metis-Project-1/README.md

 This project will use the publically available MTA Turnstile data located at http://web.mta.info/developers/turnstile.html.

+May also use public nychealth Coronavirus data found at https://github.com/nychealth/coronavirus-data/.

 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?